So you have a lot of VB applications that you're running in your enterprise, and now you want to migrate them to

 - Application with only Forms or MDI Forms

-- Applications with the following features can be considered of medium complexity and can be
+- Applications with the following features can be considered of medium complexity and can be migrated with changes:

 - Data binding using ActiveX Data Objects (ADO)